SamWijes/Driver-Drowsiness-Detection/README.md

 python train_model.py

 Training Notes
--Uses ImageDataGenerator(validation_split=0.2)
+- Uses ImageDataGenerator(validation_split=0.2)
--Input size: 128×128 grayscale
+- Input size: 128×128 grayscale
->Use 64*64 if you have a lower end processor training time can take upto 45mins
+> Use 64*64 if you have a lower end processor training time can take upto 45mins
--Output: binary classification with sigmoid
+- Output: binary classification with sigmoid
 --

 Saves: